MathEXLab/PySPOD/index.md

 Python.

-The library uses [mpi4py](https://github.com/mpi4py/mpi4py) to deploy parallel capabilities.
-If you want to use the parallel capabilities of the PySPOD library, you need to have a version of MPI (Message Passing Interface) installed in your machine.
+The library uses [mpi4py](https://github.com/mpi4py/mpi4py) to deploy parallel capabilities that needs a version of MPI (Message Passing Interface) installed in your machine.
 Currently tested MPI libraries include [Open MPI](https://www.open-mpi.org) and [mpich](https://www.mpich.org).
-If MPI is not found, the library will still work, but in serial.
+If MPI is not found, the PySPOD will still work, but in serial.

 PySPOD is conveniently available as part of _pip_.
 To install the library you can type: